ASK me: Meeting Stooges

 I met the other three.
 I made two or three trips (I think two) out to the Motion Picture Country Hospital where Larry Fine was living after his stroke.
 However many I made, they were all pretty much carbons of each others.
 Larry was a sweet man who was delighted to have the company but he had about twelve anecdotes and no matter what you asked him about, you got one of the twelve.
 He did not remember everything about his past and if you'd pointed an AR-15–style rifle at him, he couldn't have told you what he had for breakfast that morning.
 But I enjoyed spending time with him.

 I met Joe DeRita at a one-day comic convention down near Disneyland.
 He was there to sign photos for money…which is fairly common these days for famous folks but it wasn't then.
-Kids who wanted to meet him — most of whom didn't seem to know the difference between him and Curly Howard — were shocked that his signature was not free and after a few unpleasant encounters, Mr. DeRita decided to stop charging.
-A few tables away from us, famed starlet Edy Williams was selling and signing posters of herself, some of which were pretty darned naked.
+Kids who wanted to meet him — most of whom didn't seem to know the difference between him and Curly Howard — were shocked that his signature was not free.
+After a few unpleasant encounters, Mr. DeRita decided to stop charging.
+Meanwhile, a few tables away from him, famed starlet Edy Williams was selling and signing posters of herself, some of which were pretty darned naked.
 She left that day with a nice wad o' cash.
+Joe DeRita looked at one of the posters and said, "Maybe I should have posed like that!"

 I had a great chat with Curly Joe, much of which was about his pre-Stooges film career and his times in Vegas working in splashy, big-budget burlesque revues.
 But we kept getting interrupted by kids who wanted to meet "Curly," and some of them went away thinking they had.